 Practical Nursing students must meet the standards and requirements for admission to ASUMH prior to applying to the Practical Nursing program.
 This includes a formal application for admission to ASUMH, covering submission of all required admission credentials.
-(See Admission Requirements)
+(See Admission Requirements.)

 Application to the Practical Nursing program does not guarantee admission.
 Class size is limited and all applicants may not be accepted into the program.
 Admission to the program is competitive.
-The deadline for application and all required documentation to the fall class is April 30.
+The deadline for application and all required documentation to the fall class is May 15.
 Applicants are considered for the Practical Nursing program after completing and submitting the following information to the health science coordinator's office:

 - 1. Practical Nursing Program Application. - 2.
-Aptitude for Practical Nursing Exam. - 3.
-Completion of prerequisites with a grade of "C" or higher. - 4.
-The successful completion of any necessary developmental courses prior to application submission.
+Proof of completion of the Aptitude for Practical Nursing Exam. - 3.
+Completion of all prerequisites with a grade of "C" or better. - 4.
+The successful completion of any necessary developmental courses prior to application submission